Nature, Language, Process

 Resources and Evaluation

 2024: Stephen Mayhew et al..
 Universal NER: A Gold-Standard Multilingual Named Entity Recognition Benchmark.
-Accepted to NAACL.
+NAACL.
 Project website.
-Preprint.
+PDF.
 Code.

 2024: Carinne Cherf and Yuval Pinter.
 BiVert: Bidirectional Vocabulary Evaluation using Relations for Machine Translation.
-Accepted to LREC-COLING.
-Preprint.
+LREC-COLING.
+PDF.

 Large Language Models and their Ecosystem